 Improper installation, adjustment, alteration, service or maintenance can cause property damage, personal injury or loss of life.
 Installation and service must be performed by a licensed professional installer (or equivalent), service agency or the gas supplier.

-As with any mechanical equipment, personal injury can result from contact with sharp sheet metal edges.
-Be careful when you handle this equipment.
+As with any mechanical equipment, contact with sharp sheet metal edges can result in personal injury.
+Take care while handling this equipment and wear gloves and protective clothing.

 Certifications